IPSProtocol/IntentGuard/phase 1/erc-outcome-based-simulation.md

 ## 9.1 Future Research Directions

-- **Transaction Fidelity Verification** — Onchain attestation of simulation hashes and post-execution equivalence, enabling verifiable proof that execution matches the reviewed outcome.
+- **Transaction Fidelity Verification** — Onchain attestation of simulation hashes and execution equivalence between the user intent and transaction outcome at inclusion, providing verifiable proof that execution matches the user’s intent and protecting against advanced phishing, TOCTOU attacks and malicious MEV — effectively enabling true *“What You See Is What You Get”* transaction fidelity.
 - **Expanded Outcome Schemas** — Standardized mappings for domain-specific protocols such as lending, staking, and vault operations to broaden semantic coverage.
 - **Distributed Policy Registries** — Shared, attestable repositories of policy configurations for institutional, custodial, or enterprise-grade wallets.